 79. Prove the sum principle we stated for partitions of a set from the simplest form of the sum principle.
+Online hint.

-We stated the simplest form of the product principle as
+We stated the partition form of the product principle as

-If we have a partition of a set S into m blocks, each of size n, then S has size mn.
+If we have a partition of a finite set S into m blocks, each of size n, then S has size mn.